Introduction

 Statistics

-• Children in care are 4 times more likely than their peers to have a mental health difficulty due to their experiences both before and during care.
-Some research suggests that around 45% of looked-after children have a diagnosable mental health disorder, and up to 70%-80% have recognisable mental health concerns.
+- Children in care are more likely than their peers to have a mental health difficulty due to their experiences both before and during care.

-• A small proportion of children in care experience further abuse and neglect whilst in care.
+- A small proportion of children in care experience further abuse, neglect and exploitation whilst in care.

 Risks and vulnerabilities